The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-With two-day shipping, a popular streaming service, grocery delivery and competitive variety and pricing, Amazon has become synonymous with online shopping.
-The Amazon Prime Rewards Visa Signature Card* entices Amazon Prime members with perks like rewards points, a valuable welcome bonus and exclusive cardholder discounts.
+The Prime Visa card entices Amazon Prime members with perks like rewards points, a valuable welcome bonus and exclusive cardholder discounts.

-We’re putting these two retail credit cards to the test to help you determine which one you should have in your wallet.
+Curious to see how the Amazon versus Capital One card battle shapes up?
+We’re putting these two credit cards to the test to help you determine which one you should have in your wallet.

-As with other retail credit cards, both the Amazon Prime Rewards Visa Signature and Capital One Walmart Rewards Mastercard offer lucrative rewards for cardmembers who are loyal to their brands.
+Both the Prime Visa card and Capital One Walmart Rewards Mastercard offer valuable rewards.
 Here’s a look at how these cards stack up against each other:

 |Annual fee||$0 ($139 Amazon Prime subscription required)||$0|

-Amazon Prime Rewards Visa Signature Card vs. Capital One Walmart Rewards Mastercard highlights
+Amazon Prime Visa card vs. Capital One Walmart Rewards Mastercard highlights

-New Amazon Prime Rewards Visa cardholders receive a $150 Amazon gift card instantly upon approval.
-That’s a useful gift card, as it can be used on any of the millions of products found on Amazon, and it’s easy to earn.
+New Prime Visa cardholders receive a $100 (or more) Amazon gift card instantly upon approval.
+The gift card can be used on any of the millions of products found on Amazon.
+It’s also one of the easiest welcome bonuses to earn considering most rewards credit cards require you to meet a spend requirement before claiming a sign-up bonus.

 Annual fee winner: Capital One Walmart Rewards Mastercard

-Both the Amazon Prime Rewards Visa Signature Card and Capital One Walmart Rewards Mastercard offer the same attractive $0 annual fee, which means you don’t have to worry about making sure your rewards outweigh card costs.
+Both the Prime Visa card and Capital One Walmart Rewards Mastercard offer the same attractive $0 annual fee, which means you don’t have to worry about making sure your rewards outweigh card costs.

-However, although the Amazon Prime Rewards doesn’t have a fee, you still need to spend $139 on an annual Amazon Prime membership to earn 5 percent back on Amazon.com purchases.
-Because you essentially have to pay to unlock the Amazon Prime Rewards Visa’s highest rewards tier, the Walmart Rewards card is the winner when it comes to annual fees.
+Although the Prime Visa card doesn’t have a fee, you still need to spend $139 on an annual Amazon Prime membership to earn 5 percent back on Amazon.com purchases.
+So you essentially have to pay to unlock the Amazon Prime Rewards Visa’s highest rewards tier.
+That’s why, compared to the Amazon credit card, the Capital One Walmart Rewards card is the winner when it comes to annual fees.

 Foreign transaction fee winner: Tie